 Botanical Names: Cucurbita maxima, Cucurbita moschata, Cucurbita pepo.

-Winter squash are a members of the Cucurbitaceae family; other members cucumbers, melons, watermelon, and pumpkins.
+Winter squash are members of the Cucurbitaceae family; other members cucumbers, melons, watermelon, and pumpkins.

 More tips at Squash and Pumpkin Growing Tips.